lenacabrera/autonomous-robotic-systems/README.md

+# Autonomous Robotic Systems

+This project contains several techniques and algorithms used in autonomous robotic systems, including swarm intelligence, evolutionary algorithms, and localization.

-# Mobile Robot Simulator
+## Mobile Robot Simulator
 This project contains a simulator of a mobile robot placed in an environment.
 It can perform one of two tasks:
 - Navigation
 - Localization

-In `main.py`, specify which task to perform.
+In `mobile-robot-simulator/src/main.py`, specify which task to perform.

-## Navigation with Evolutionary Algorithm
+### Navigation with Evolutionary Algorithm
 The goal of this task is to navigate through the environment while maximizing the covered / visited area by the robot.

 The navigation is optimized by an evolutionary algorithm that performs